dell/csm-docs/content/docs/getting-started/installation/helm/modules/resiliency.md

 ## Prerequisite

-When utilizing Container Storage Module for Resiliency module, it is crucial to note that it will solely act upon pods that have been assigned a designated label.
+When utilizing Container Storage Modules for Resiliency module, it is crucial to note that it will solely act upon pods that have been assigned a designated label.
 This label must have both a key and a value that match what has been set in the resiliency module configuration.
-Upon startup, Container Storage Module for Resiliency generates a log message that displays the label key and value being used to monitor pods.
-This label must be applied the Statefulset that you want to be monitored by Container Storage Module Resiliency.
+Upon startup, Container Storage Modules for Resiliency generates a log message that displays the label key and value being used to monitor pods.
+This label must be applied the Statefulset that you want to be monitored by Container Storage Modules Resiliency.

  ```yaml
  labelSelector: {map[podmon.dellemc.com/driver:csi-vxflexos]}